Sadin/misfit/README.md

 |__/      \_______/   \___/   \_______/|__/  |__/ \_______/|_______/
 ```

-A discord bot built on discord.py that is specialized to run the discord server of the Misfit Toys guild on WoW @ Trollbane.
+A discord bot built on discord.py that is specialized to run the discord server of the Patchwork guild on WoW @ Trollbane.

 ### Commands

 * !help - DMs user who issued command a link to the wiki page.
 * !ping - pong¡

+* !gg   - Used for subscribing user to #gang_gang text channel for running content with other content junkies
+            * Sub commands yet to be implemented

 * !test - counts messages sent by user while bot is listening and displays them.